TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Turkish nomadic family in their tent.

-It was my second day hitching along the Turkish Mediterranean and I was standing on a road above the village of Kalkan when a man rounded the corniche walking backwards with his thumb out.
-When he saw me he stopped and stared.
-He squinted to read my sign, on which I’d written “Demre,” and approached, realizing I too was a hitchhiker.
+It was my second day hitching along the Turkish Mediterranean.
+I was standing on a road above the village of Kalkan when a man rounded the corniche, walking backward with his thumb out.
+When he saw me, he stopped and stared.
+He squinted to read my sign, which I’d written “Demre,” and approached, realizing I was a hitchhiker.

 He had a lime-green sash around his head and wore loose-fitting şalvar pants.
 His name was Olaş.
-He was from Istanbul, a student, completely broke, traveling around to see his country.
+He was from Istanbul, a student who was completely broke and traveling around to see his country.
 The only thing he carried was a sleeping bag.

 It turned out to be one of the worst rides of my life.

-A few seconds after we got in the driver cranked up the music and slammed on the gas pedal, accelerating to a speed of over 100 km per hour, then slammed on the brakes as we screeched around a tight turn, then slammed on the accelerator again.
-We were traveling on a narrow winding coastal road whose ledge, a few feet from our tires, had no guard rails and dropped 50 meters into the sea.
+A few seconds after we got in, the driver cranked up the music and slammed on the gas pedal, accelerating to over 100 km per hour.
+Then, slammed on the brakes as we screeched around a tight turn, then slammed on the accelerator again.
+We were traveling on a narrow, winding coastal road whose ledge, a few feet from our tires, had no guard rails and dropped 50 meters into the sea.
 I was terrified.

-We swung around a blind corner in the wrong lane and dodged by inches a honking truck, and then slid around another bend.
+We swung around a blind corner in the wrong lane, dodged a honking truck by inches, and slid around another bend.
 The driver was purposely fishtailing, sweeping the tires within inches of the ledge.
 He accelerated again, steering with his knee as he lit a cigarette and handed it back to me.
 My hand was trembling as I took it.
 I looked out the window and envisioned us careening over the cliff.
 Before I realized it, without even smoking, the cigarette had burned down to my fingers.

-The driver looked at me through the rear-view mirror as if to ensure that I was frightened.
-I tried to pretend I wasn’t, but on the next turn I desperately gripped the seat in front of me.
+The driver looked at me through the rear-view mirror to ensure I was frightened.
+I tried to pretend I wasn’t, but I desperately gripped the seat before me on the next turn.
 The driver laughed.

 “Are you okay?” he shouted.